ColeRicketts/Klaus-Bot/README.md

 # Credits

-Special thanks to Aethese for their contributions!
+Special thanks to Aethese, Spaxly, Wurgo and Neil Shah for their contributions!